-Ticks are 8 legged bugs that are commonly found in dogs, cats and livestock.
-They are whiteish brownish in color but turn black after a blood meal.
-They are also oval shaped.
+Ticks are 8 legged bugs that are commonly found in dogs, cats, and livestock.
+They are whiteish brownish but turn black after a blood meal.
+They are also oval-shaped.
 They are common during spring and autumn though they can be found all year round.

 Ticks crawl and attach themselves to dogs.
 They are commonly found on the head, ear, neck and in between the toes.
 Once they have had a blood meal, they fall off to lay eggs and later crawl on to another animal.

-Ticks transmit various diseases in both man and animals which are life threatening.
+Ticks transmit various diseases in both men and animals which are life-threatening.
 It’s important to know how to remove ticks to prevent transmission and future infections from occurring.
-Disease transmission usually occurs twenty four to thirty six hours after a tick has attached.
+Disease transmission usually occurs twenty-four to thirty-six hours after a tick has attached.
 Below we discuss the best ways to remove ticks.